xcomagent95/TrajectoryAnalysis2023/README.md

 Primarily used is the function visualizeTrajectories which takes a list of trajectories as input and plots them interactively with plotly.
-As a more static backup there is the function visualizeTrajecotriesPyPlot which takes a list of trajectories as input and plots them with matplotlib.
+As a more static backup, there is the function visualizeTrajecotriesPyPlot which takes a list of trajectories as input and plots them with matplotlib.

 ### 2.2 Preprocessing